kaushalshetty/unbabel/README.md

 * checkpoints for different models

 **predictions/**
-1) prediction_self_att.txt  # Predictions after 3 epochs by following Approach 4
+1) prediction_self_att.txt  # Predictions after 3 epochs by following Approach 4(no reverse inputs of scrambled words) -- lets see if model can learn to reverse

-**scripts/**:
+2)predictions_self_attention_lstm_reversed.txt  # Predictions that I got by reversing the scrambled input and passing it to through LSTM encoder.(Approach 2)
+3) predictions_self_attention_reversed.txt   # Similar to approach 4 but here I sent reversed scrambled input(as scrambles were in almost reversed nature)
+4) baseline.txt  #  basline which is formed by reversing all the scrambled words **scripts/**:
 - model.py  # code that has all the models (AttentiveEncoderPOS, BahdanauDecoder,AttentiveEncoder)
 - self_attention.py  # custom self attention layer